setPDFFormFields Step

 Let’s build and execute the “setPDFFormFieldsDef” example.

-• Drag a “setPDFFormFields” step from the toolbox
+• Drag a “setPDFFormFields” step to the canvas.

-• Connect the dots between the Start and “setPDFFormFields step
+• Connect the dots between the “Start” and “setPDFFormFields steps, as shown above.

-• Click on the "PDF Form file" button.
+• Click the "PDF Form file" button.
 Choose and upload the PDF file from the local folder.
-Note: This PDF file should have text areas that can be edited.
+Note: The PDF file should include editable text fields.

-• Click on the Field Mappings button.
-A popup window is displayed for configuration.
+• Click the Field Mappings button.
+A configuration pop-up window appears.
 Click the Add Row button to insert an empty row.
 Select the PDF field names from the drop-down list.
-Provide the value or variable/global reference.
+Provide the variable or global reference that holds the value.
 You may insert multiple field mappings by using the Add Row button.
 Click the Save button.

-• Save the process definition, create a new instance, and execute.
+• Save the process definition, create a new instance, and execute it.
 Render the process instance.
 Click the process step to view its properties.
-The step should get the virtual file URL path.
+The step should retrieve the virtual file URL path.

 • The PDF file in this example contains the following field structure (for reference).